-The Panel is consulting with AEMO and the AER on whether the Rules should be amended to clarify the requirement for market participants to inform AEMO of their actual capability under the prevailing or forecast temperature conditions.
-The Panel is also seeking stakeholders' comments on this issue.
+The Panel consulted with AEMO and the Australian Energy Regulator (AER) on whether the Rules should be amended to clarify the requirement for market participants to inform AEMO of their actual capability under the prevailing or forecast temperature conditions.
+The Panel considers that the current Rules obligations are sufficient.